eliaschikwanda/learn-code/README.md

-# learn_code
+# Learn Code
-We gonna be trying things and we put it in this repo!
+- Will be learning code through videos all the code that I write in this repo.